zylon-ai/private-gpt/.github/README.md

    - GOTCHA: if you have an M1/M2 machine and run into `llama.cpp`-related errors after running `poetry run python scripts/setup`, go to the "OSX GPU support" section on the same page and follow the instructions listed there, THEN,
      - re-run: `poetry install --with local` and lastly: `poetry run python -m private_gpt`

-## Branching Strategy, Commiting Changes, Merging and Maintenance
+## Branching Strategy, Committing Changes, Merging and Maintenance

 It's important to reiterate that we are using a forked version of PrivateGPT which we added as a `submodule` to our ImmigrationCommons repo.
 While this configuration allows us to have a cleaner separation of the ImmigrationCommons and `ec-private-gpt` repositories and easily retrieve submodule-level updates, it does come with some drawbacks.